ballerina-platform/ballerina-distribution/examples/graphql-subscriptions/graphql_subscriptions.md

 ::: code graphql_subscriptions.graphql :::

-It should return similar to the following response.
+It should result in a response similar to the following.

->**Note:** The response will be updated in real-time and the response can be different due to the random name generation.
+>**Note:** The response will get updated in real-time and can be different due to the random name generation.

 ::: out graphql_subscriptions.client.out :::